Vacancies

 Working within a general medical practice / primary care setting, you will provide advanced clinical care to enrolled patients and whānau across the lifespan.
 The role focuses on continuity of care, long-term condition management, preventative health, and early intervention.

-You will practise autonomously within your Nurse Practitioner scope while working closely with GPs, nurses, kaiāwhina, and wider community services.
+You will practice autonomously within your Nurse Practitioner scope while working closely with GPs, nurses, kaiāwhina, and wider community services.

 WHAT YOU’LL BE DOING